toolsforresearch/TFRResponseLogger/README.md

 **Configuration on the survey level**<br />
 In Survey properties > General settings & texts > Plugins you can adjust the plugin's behaviour per survey.
 Anything you specify here will override the global settings for the plugin.
 Special notes for some options:
 1. Changing the ID of the Response Log 'survey' might be useful if you want to separate the logs for respondent actions for various surveys.
 Possible reasons to do that are (a) do not mix respondent actions of more than one survey in a single log or (b) use different access rights for surveys that have restricted access as well.
-However, changing has a risk: be sure a Response Log survey with the chaged survey ID exists and is activated, before you change and save this option on a survey level.
+However, changing has a risk: be sure a Response Log survey with the changed survey ID exists and is activated, before you change and save this option on a survey level.
 2. Force load of single response.
 Do not enable this unless you are absolutely sure and have tested it thoroughly.
 The effect of enabling: if the plugin finds only one response set for a token it forces LimeSurvey to use that response set, overriding any other LS settings that say otherwise.
 Example: if a participant has more than 1 'Uses left', LimeSurvey would normally create a new response record when the participant opens the 'newtest' link for the second time.
 Enabling this option for a survey would prevent a user from answering a survey for the second or third time in a row, despite the fact that 'Uses left' suggests otherwise.
 Do not use this in production!
+Testing only.<br />
-Testing only.
-Credits were they are due: we used a snippet from Sam Mousa's ResponsePicker Plugin to implement this option.
+Credits where they are due: we used a snippet from Sam Mousa's ResponsePicker Plugin to implement this option.
 See https://github.com/WorldHealthOrganization/ls-responsepicker

+Do not forget to save the plugin settings after you have made changes on the survey level.
+The toggles in the plugin settings aren't 'autosave'.

+**Uninstallation**<br />
+The plugin can be uninstalled by deactivating it.
+At that moment it will delete the response_log table (if it exists) and remove it's settings from LimeSurvey's plugin_settings table.
+After deactivating the plugin you can simply delete the TFRResponseLogger directory from the plugin directory.

+**Authors & License**<br />
+This plugin was written by https://www.toolsforresearch.com, the company of Tammo ter Hark and Jan Ehrhardt.
+It was published on April 5, 2018, at https://github.com/toolsforresearch/TFRResponseLogger under the MIT License.
+The MIT License is a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.